 Japanese dried fish has different names, such as Niboshi and Yakiboshi, depending on the preservation method, and in many cases, they are either used to make soup stock or eaten as they are or after grilled.

-Since Niboshi and Yakiboshi are especially popular types of dried fish in Japan, this time let me explain how they differ from each other.
-Further, here I will also talk about the meaning of Himono.
+Niboshi and Yakiboshi are common types of dried fish in Japan, so here, let me explain how they differ.
+Further, I will talk about the meaning of Himono.

-Niboshi is primarily used for making soup stock, but in recent years in Japan, to address the deficit of calcium intake, people have been increasingly eating it as a snack.
+Niboshi is primarily used to make soup stock.
+But in recent years in Japan, people have been increasingly consuming it as a snack to address the deficit of calcium intake.

-Fish prepared for making Yakiboshi ranges from freshwater fish, such as sweetfish and Iwana mountain trout, to saltwater fish, such as sardine, flying fish, and goby.
+Fish prepared for Yakiboshi ranges from freshwater fish, such as sweetfish and Iwana mountain trout, to saltwater fish, such as sardines, flying fish, and goby.

-As for how to eat Yakiboshi, the dried fish is typically grilled and served with alcoholic drinks, as well as being used to make dashi.
+As for how to eat Yakiboshi, the dried fish is typically grilled and served with alcoholic drinks.